 Zip it up, load it up, and off we go!

-Protip: leave the cooler packing as the last item on your to-do list to ensure the everything stays refrigerator cold for as long as possible.
+Protip: leave the cooler packing as the last item on your to-do list to ensure everything stays refrigerator cold for as long as possible.
+Hope these road trip tips help!

 What does your summer, summer, summertime road trip look like this year?
 Where will you be going?